 - fast, constant market changes requiring regular software upgrades

-Heavy workloads and higher priority tasks often make it that these requests are delayed or not implemented at all.
+But heavy workloads and higher priority tasks often make it that these requests are delayed or not implemented at all.

 Building internal tools without writing code

-No-code and low-code technology allows non-technical people to build the custom apps they need themselves, without having to wait on developers.
+No-code and low-code allows non-technical people to build the custom apps they need themselves, without having to wait on developers.

 Take the example of a customer operations professional that needs a central dashboard to better understand her customers.
 Similarly to assembling Lego blocks, she can put together an integration through actions and relationships between several platforms to aggregate data, without having to hard code each step of the process from scratch.

 If the app needs troubleshooting, altering, or upgrading, the process is easier too.
-Instead of spending a long time searching through server logs and making changes in the code, she can visually make the modifications on the canvas.
+Instead of spending time searching through server logs and making changes in the code, she can visually make the modifications on the canvas.
 For more complex fixes, she can ask for developer support, while both her and the developers keep working collaboratively in the same environment.